For the first time since the 2014-15 season, the ocean commercial Dungeness crab fishery opens as scheduled Dec. 1 along the Oregon Coast.

-Commercial crab vessels can set gear Nov.
-28 (the presoak period) in anticipation of the first pull of ocean crab pots on Dec.
+Commercial crab vessels were able to set gear Nov.
+28. the pre soak period, in anticipation of the first pull of ocean crab pots on Dec.
 1.

 In partnership with the Oregon Dungeness Crab Commission and the commercial Dungeness crab industry, ODFW tests crabs out of Oregon’s six major crabbing ports beginning in early November.
 This year, crab tested from Oregon’s crab harvest areas have high meat yield and are well below domoic acid alert levels.